 The Ombudsman Program serves residents in Oklahoma’s long-term care facilities, including nursing homes, assisted living and similar adult care homes.
-An ombudsman helps improve the quality of life and the quality of care available to long-term care facility residents.
+An Ombudsman helps improve the quality of life and the quality of care available to long-term care facility residents.

-Become a volunteer Ombudsman?
+Become a Ombudsman Volunteer

-A long-term care ombudsman is a person who receives complaints from residents of long-term care facilities, their friends or relative and attempts to resolve those complaints within the facility.
+A long-term care Ombudsman is a person who receives complaints from residents of long-term care facilities, their friends or relative and attempts to resolve those complaints within the facility.
 The Ombudsman has the authority to explore problems and recommend corrective action to the facility.